-- > Residence permit - A completed arrival form, get it from the ICS (not relevant if you're studying in Aarhus) - > Your passport or national ID Card - > Proof of your address in Denmark (e.g. rental contract) - If relevant, marriage certificate and birth certificate(s) for accompanying children - If you are living in Greater Copenhagen, you need to apply online via https://ihcph.kk.dk/cpr-registration-and-eu-residence-document) - > If you are studying in Aarhus you will be given the opportunity to apply for your CPR card during your AU Intro Days when the ICS organises a visit.
+- Residence permit - A completed arrival form, get it from the ICS (not relevant if you're studying in Aarhus) - Your passport or national ID Card - Proof of your address in Denmark (e.g. rental contract valid for a month) - If relevant, marriage certificate and birth certificate(s) for accompanying children - If you are living in Greater Copenhagen, you need to apply online via https://ihcph.kk.dk/registration-services/ where you can find link to registration in Copenhagen Municipality and further down the page to "Outside Copenhagen".
+You will need to find your municipality on the list to apply. - If you are studying in Aarhus you will be given the opportunity to apply for your CPR card during your AU Intro Days when the ICS organises a visit.
 It makes it easier and the process will be speedier.